Aadanthe Ado Type

-Aadanthe Ado Type is a 2003 Indian Telugu-language romance film directed by E V V Satyanarayana, starring Sivaji, Aryan Rajesh and Anita Hassanandani.
-It is a remake of the 2002 Tamil film Mounam Pesiyadhe written and directed by Ameer Sultan, with Aryan Rajesh, Anita, Shivaji, and Sindhu replacing Suriya, Trisha, Nandha, and Maha, respectively, who originally played the roles.
-The film released on 30 August 2003.
-There is also a dubbed Telugu version of Mounam Pesiyadhe, titled as Kanchu, which released in 2006.
+Aadanthe Ado Type is a 2003 Indian Telugu-language romance film directed by E V V Satyanarayana, starring Aryan Rajesh, Sivaji and Anita Hassanandani.
+It is a remake of the 2002 Tamil film Mounam Pesiyadhe written and directed by Ameer Sultan, with Aryan Rajesh, Anita, Shivaji, and Sindhu replacing Suriya, Trisha, Nandha, and Neha Pendse, respectively, who originally played the roles.
+The film was released on 30 August 2003.
+There is also a dubbed Telugu version of Mounam Pesiyadhe, titled as Kanchu, which was released in 2006.

 Plot

 Surya (Aryan Rajesh) is a man who hates love.
 But somehow he is charmed by Brunda (Anita Hassanandani).
 Brunda likes his attitude and admires him as a friend.
 But her admiration coupled with a few coincidences makes Surya think that she is in love him.
 When he is expecting her to speak those magical words (I love you), she introduces Surya to her fiancé (Sai Kiran).
 After Brunda marries her beau, a damsel (Bhoomika Chawla) meets Surya and explains the flashback.
 That beautiful girl is a silent admirer of Surya and had been following him for years.
 She proposes to Surya when they were in college.
 Surya asks her to come back once he is financially settled, as love and life afterall need security.
 Finally Surya settles down with her and the movie ends on a happy note.